The Fear of Being Single

 Consider these questions:

 Does the Bible clearly allow remarriage after divorce in certain circumstances?
-(This question will be considered in Part 2
+(This question will be considered in detail in Part 2)

 We need to first understand what is at stake in upholding the covenant of marriage (for that is what it is).
 When we made the commitment to marry it was an unconditional commitment (even though we may not have fully appreciated that fact at the time).
 It is a promise, a vow, which God expects us to keep just as He is a covenant keeping God.
 No marriage vows include a phrase to the effect: “I will remain faithful to you as long as you remain faithful to me” or “I will love you as long as you love me.”
 Love expressed in faithfulness is the foundational principle of marriage, not our personal happiness.